quapka/javus/README.md

 In order to build the Docker image locally you need to execute the following command in the `PROJECT_ROOT` either in `cmd` or PowerShell
 ```
-> docker build --tag jsec .
+> docker build --tag javus .
 ```

-The name `jsec` is required in case you want to use the tooling explained in the following sections, because it will be used to start the right Docker container.
+The name `javus` is required in case you want to use the tooling explained in the following sections, because it will be used to start the right Docker container.
 The `build` command takes a while (several minutes), because a lot needs to be set up.
 Therefore, it is a good place to take a break and sip a coffee.